-This course covers advanced Windows application development

-using MS Visual Basic 6.0.
+This course covers advanced Windows application development using MS Visual Basic 6.0.
 The student will continue to develop programming skills and create projects with data management using the ADO data control.
 Also, the student will use object-oriented programming (OOP) concepts to develop a three-tier data application.
 The student will create ActiveX components and build standalone applications that call procedures from the Windows API.
-Prerequisite: PRG 140.
+Prerequisite: PRG 140 or permission of the instructor.
 (Winter)